-Disclosure Requirements for Fair Value Measurement - In August 2018, the FASB issued ASU No. 2018-13, "Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement" which modifies the fair value disclosure requirements.
+Disclosure Requirements for Fair Value Measurement - In August 2018, the FASB issued ASU No. 2018-13, "Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement," which modifies the fair value disclosure requirements.
 Application of the standard is required for annual periods beginning after December 15, 2019.
 The Company adopted this standard in the first quarter of 2020.
 The adoption of this standard did not have a material impact on the Company's consolidated financial statements.

-Disclosure Requirements for Defined Benefit Plans - In August 2018, the FASB issued ASU No. 2018-14, "Disclosure Framework-Changes to the Disclosure Requirements for Defined Benefit Plans" which modifies the defined benefit plan disclosure requirements.
+Disclosure Requirements for Defined Benefit Plans - In August 2018, the FASB issued ASU No. 2018-14, "Disclosure Framework-Changes to the Disclosure Requirements for Defined Benefit Plans," which modifies the defined benefit plan disclosure requirements.
 Application of the standard is required for annual periods beginning after December 15, 2020.
 The Company is currently evaluating the impact that the adoption of this guidance will have on its consolidated financial statements.

-Effects of Reference Rate Reform on Financial Reporting - In March 2020, the FASB issued ASU No. 2020-04, "Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting" which allows for elective contract modification guidance for contracts or other transactions that reference LIBOR or a reference rate that is expected to be discontinued as a result of reference rate reform.
-Application of the standard can be adopted for all entities as of March 12, 2020 through December 31, 2022.
-The Company is currently evaluating the impact that the adoption of this guidance will have on its consolidated financial statements.
+Effects of Reference Rate Reform on Financial Reporting - In March 2020, the FASB issued ASU No. 2020-04, "Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting," which allows for elective contract modification guidance for contracts or other transactions that reference LIBOR or a reference rate that is expected to be discontinued as a result of reference rate reform.
+The Company adopted ASU No. 2020-04 effective July 1, 2020.
+The adoption of this ASU had no impact on the Company's condensed consolidated balance sheet, results of operations or cash flows.